Executive Coaching or Leadership Coaching: Which One is Right for Me?

 All Leadership is Personal

-Whether you are working with an ICF certified executive coach, leadership coach, or life coach, they share two common factors: adherence to professional standards and the ability to establish personal and meaningful connections with their clients.
+Whether you are working with an ICF certified executive coach, leadership coach, or life coach, leadership coaching aims to develop self-awareness and emotional intelligence.
+They share two common factors: adherence to professional standards and the ability to establish personal and meaningful connections with their clients.

 Our actions, characteristics, and behaviors in any aspect of our lives are influenced by our values, past experiences, future aspirations, spirituality, and our relationships with loved ones.